 How to Please God – Isaiah 58

-The Bible tells us that it is not too hard to do.
+The Bible tells us that it is not too hard to do so.
 God even tells us how to do it.

-First, in Christ, we are given the gift of righteousness – that certainly pleases God.
-The Lord imparts His goodness and purity into us through our faith in the death and resurrection power of Jesus Christ.
-That brings a pleasing sacrificial aroma before the Father.
+First, through faith in Christ, we are given the gift of righteousness – that certainly pleases God.
+The Lord imparts His goodness and purity into us through our faith in the death and resurrection power of Jesus.
+Such faith brings a pleasing sacrificial aroma before the Father.

-He is not looking for us to put ourselves down or belittle ourselves.
-Of course, He does want us to humbly remember that He is above us, and that we are not above the other people around us.
-But it does not bring the Lord delight when we look down on ourselves or regard ourselves as having a low worth.
+First, despite all of our unholy shortcomings, God is not looking for us to put ourselves down, hate or belittle ourselves.
+He created us.
+And put us here.
+Of course, God wants us to humbly remember that He is above us, and also that we are not above the people around us.
+But it does not bring the Lord delight to regard ourselves as having a low worth.
 He paid the highest price possible for our redemption – Christ’s death on the cross.
 He loves us deeply and treasures us as having a great value.

-How about the self-torture or self-punishment we sometimes see others performing as a penance for their misdeeds?
-No, Christ took all the penalty for our sins, and would not gain any pleasure or joy from that.
-It suggests that His sacrifice on the cross was not enough.
+How about self-torture or self-punishment as a penance for our misdeeds?
+No, Christ took all the penalty for our sins, and would not gain any pleasure or joy from seeing that.
+It implies that His sacrifice on the cross was not enough to atone for our sins.

-What if we deny ourselves the enjoyments of life or healthy pleasures, would that type of thing be pleasing to Him?
-No, He created the earth for us to enjoy in His presence, and for us not to do so would be disrespectful to the Creator.
-We are to receive and enjoy all the good gifts He gives with prayer and thanksgiving.
+What if we deny ourselves the enjoyments of life or healthy, wholesome pleasures, would that type of thing be pleasing to Him?
+In general, no. God created the heavens and the earth for us to enjoy in His presence.
+For us not to do so with gratitude would be disrespectful to the Creator.
+We are to receive and enjoy all the good gifts He gives us, seasoning them with our prayers and thanksgiving.

 Is this not the fast that I have chosen: